simbo/github-workflow-dispatcher/README.md

 The project contains a `Dockerfile` to create an image.

-The docker build expects a `.env-production` file to be present.
+The docker build expects a `.env-production` file to be present (revealed).

 ```sh
 # build docker image